Sure Dividend

 Dividend Kings In Focus: Dover Corporation

 The Dividend Kings consist of companies that have raised their dividends for at least 50 years in a row.
-Many of the companies have turned into huge multinational corporations over the decades, but not all of them.
+Over the decades, many of these companies have become huge multinational corporations, but not all.

 We created a full list of all Dividend Kings, along with important financial metrics like price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Kings list by clicking on the link below:

-Dover Corporation (DOV) has raised its dividend for 67 consecutive years, giving it one of the longest dividend growth streaks in the entire stock market.
+Dover Corporation (DOV) has raised its dividend for 68 consecutive years, one of the longest dividend growth streaks in the stock market.

-The company has achieved such an exceptional dividend growth record thanks to its strong business model, its decent resilience to recessions, and its conservative payout ratio, which provides a wide margin of safety during recessions.
+The company has achieved an exceptional dividend growth record thanks to its strong business model, decent resilience to recessions, and conservative payout ratio, which provides a wide margin of safety during recessions.

 Dover is a time-tested dividend growth company.
 This article will examine its future prospects in greater detail.